-- 1. The intent of the PCN supports and initiatives in FNW family practices is to increase efficiencies, decrease redundancies and obstacles in the health system and ultimately increase attachment, access and improve health outcomes for the population in the FNW.
+- 1. How stakeholders define 'team' may differ based on the organization they belong to and/or their current role. - 2.
+Opportunity for patients to access services online (i.e. booking appointments through an online portal) in some FNW clinics has reduced barriers as described by patients for accessing appointments that are convenient for them.
+An additional potential benefit is that by receiving confirmation emails of the scheduled appointment, the likelihood of no-shows is reduced.
+That being said, patients may book inappropriate appointments which previously, the MOA would have been able to adjust over the phone. - 3.
+The intent of the PCN supports and initiatives in FNW family practices is to increase efficiencies, decrease redundancies and obstacles in the health system and ultimately increase attachment, access and improve health outcomes for the population in the FNW.
 With that being said, the introduction of PCN related supports has required physicians to provide a level of documentation that is an increase compared to what was provided previously.
-The FNW works collaboratively with physicians, stakeholders and partners to ensure that these supports do not create additional burden (i.e. costs, time, stress) to physicians. - Access and ownership to data is an ongoing conversation between PCN partners and stakeholders.
+The FNW works collaboratively with physicians, stakeholders and partners to ensure that these supports do not create additional burden (i.e. costs, time, stress) to physicians. - 4.
+Access and ownership to data is an ongoing conversation between PCN partners and stakeholders.
 With diverse organization structures, the conversation around data sharing, access, and frequency are aspects that interact and it's important to acknowledge that the data sharing process is not always clear and straightforward.